timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 ![Cheesing with Cool Rocks](https://cdn.jeeveshikedthepct.com/images/83d3bf06-ccd8-4eda-6d35-e147f1888600.jpeg)

-For our final push through the desert, we got a hitch back to the PCT and were thrust into extreme winds and heat advisories.
-Here, Dylan departed the group, while the rest of us stuck together tighter than ever, due to much longer water carries.
+For our final push through the desert, we got a hitch back to the PCT and were immediately met by extreme winds and heat advisories.
+Here, Dylan departed the group, while the rest of us stuck together tighter than ever, thanks to much longer water carries.

 ![Returning to the trail](https://cdn.jeeveshikedthepct.com/images/6c5af36b-4214-4789-4efe-7e41fba8a700.jpeg)